standard-ian/Notes/ECE221_Notes/wk2_current_and_voltage.10.7.2025.md

 **Resistance** on the other hand is a concept that relates the current through it and the voltage drop across the two ends.

 Given a circuit where the resistivity of tungsten is 3.3 times that of copper.
 If the tungsten is about 3cm long and 19$\micro m$ diameter.
 The copper wire is about 320$\micro m$.
-The resistance of the filament can be measured as roughly 42$\ohm$ while the copper connecting the battery to the filament is going to read as ~0$\ohm$ because the multimeter cannot likely measure the small resistance here.
+The resistance of the filament can be measured as roughly 42$\ohm$ while the copper connecting the battery to the filament is going to read as ~0$\ohm$ because the multi-meter cannot likely measure the small resistance here.

 #### Ohms Law
 $V=IR$